cpolishak/CLI-RPN-Calculator/README.md

 ## Known issues / bugs
 This app needs some work.
 But I do feel that if given enough time and love, all issues could be worked out.
 In the meantime, here are some of the known issues as of this writing.

-- Regex does not properly catch errors if letters used in expressions, except when a letter is used as the first character of the expression.
-Could be left alone to evaluate expressions using variables (if that behavior is desireable).
+- Regex does not catch for letters in other languages.
+This can be handled in future versions.
 - Variables used in expressions do not work at this time.
+I would need to research if/how rpn deals with variables before implementing that logic.
 - As mentioned above, * working as wildcard and having to use 'x' instead for multiplication.
 - Some functions do not calculate properly if spacing rules are not followed properly (i.e. 3 4 + 2-  calculates to 2, rather than 5 as one would expect).
+This could be fixed as well in future.
-- I am sure there are more if one was to thoroughly test many possible variations of inputs.
+- I am sure there are more issues that can be found if one was to thoroughly test many possible variations of inputs.